JNU says those skipping exams will lose studentship

 Misbehaved with women, damaged police vehicle say cops in FIR against JNU students

-"This needs to be noted that the University academic calender has been approved by the the Academic Council and the Executive Council and is required to be followed strictly," the circular read.
+"This needs to be noted that the University academic calendar has been approved by the Academic Council and the Executive Council and is required to be followed strictly," the circular read.